LEADING JAPANESE POLLED ON HOW TO END WAR

 Left: Tokyo residents walk through a rubble-strewn neighborhood following the three-hour March 9 and 10, 1945, firebombing by 297 U.S. B‑29 four-engine Superfortresses loaded with napalm (jellied gasoline).
 Operation Meetinghouse (“Meetinghouse” being code for the urban area of the Japanese capital) was the single most destructive bombing raid in history: 100,000 people died; 25 percent of the city, 63 percent of its commercial area, and 18 percent of its industry were destroyed; and more than a million inhabitants made homeless.
 Tokyo was again firebombed on May 23 and 25, leaving three million out of 3.5 million residents (half the population in 1940) now homeless.

 Right: Hirohito inspecting the ruins of Tokyo on March 18, 1945, following the previous week’s firebombing of his capital.
-The emperor had not been outside the imperial palace in five months, and the extent of Tokyo’s destruction struck him as more horrifying than that produced by the Great Tokyo Earthquake of 1923.
+The emperor had not been outside the imperial palace in 5 months, and the extent of Tokyo’s destruction struck him as more horrifying than that produced by the Great Tokyo Earthquake of 1923.
 The blast-and-burn campaign against Japan’s highly combustible cities, led by U.S. Maj.
-Gen. Curtis LeMay of the XXI Bomber Command, a unit of the U.S. Twentieth Air Force, dramatically limited Japan’s options to avoid certain annihilation.
-In fact, an estimated four out of ten Japanese cities, containing lots of tightly packed, wooden structures, were destroyed in U.S. air attacks in 1944–1945.
+Gen. Curtis LeMay of XXI Bomber Command, a unit of U.S. Twentieth Air Force, dramatically limited Japan’s options to avoid certain annihilation.
+In fact, an estimated 4 out of 10 Japanese cities, containing lots of tightly packed, wooden structures, were destroyed in U.S. air attacks in 1944–1945.

 Left: This aerial photograph shows what was left of one of Tokyo’s commercial and industrial districts (Chūō) along the Sumida River following the overnight March 9/10 firebombing.
 With the exception of some concrete buildings, the greater part of the district has been razed by U.S. bombers.
 The March firebombing has long been overshadowed by the August 6 and 9, 1945, U.S. atomic bombing of Hiroshima and Nagasaki, which collectively killed and wounded an estimated 225,000 people.
 The August tally is conservative owing to the destruction and overwhelming chaos caused by the bombs, which made orderly counting impossible.
 The 1945 firebombing campaign, coupled with the Hiroshima and Nagasaki atomic bombings, is thought to have killed more than one million Japanese civilians between March and the end of the war in August.